District takes lead by setting up of 295 processing units | www.lokmattimes.com

 District takes lead by setting up of 295 processing units

-A total of 395 proposals received under ODOP VAIBHAV PARWAT Aurangabad, June 28: In all, 395 proposals have been ...
+A total of 395 proposals received under ODOP Aurangabad, June 28: In all, 395 proposals have been received from ...

 A total of 395 proposals received under ODOP